10up/wp-local-docker-v2/README.md

 In addition to the services required to run WordPress, WP Local Docker will also download and install WordPress as a single site installation, a Multisite with Subdirectories, a Multisite with Subdomains, or the core development version.

-[^1]: Concurrent environments are limited by the available resources of your host machine
 ---
 ### Prerequisites